-Psoriasis is a chronic autoimmune condition that causes the rapid buildup of skin cells.
-Rapid buildup of cells results in scaling on the skin surface.
-This scaling can become red, dry, itchy, cracked and inflamed by bacterial infection.
-Psoriasis typically affects the outside of the elbows, knees or scalp, though it can appear anywhere.
+Psoriasis, a chronic autoimmune condition, is caused by the rapid buildup of skin cells.
+This rapid buildup of cells results in scaling on the skin surface, which can become red, dry, itchy, cracked and inflamed by bacterial infection.
+Psoriasis typically affects the outside of the elbows, knees or scalp, although it can appear anywhere.
 It is often associated with other serious health conditions such as heart disease, diabetes and depression.
 Psoriasis is not a contagious condition and the lesions are not infectious.

 What causes psoriasis?

 The exact causes of psoriasis are uncertain but it is known the genetics and the immune system are important factors in its development.
 Triggers usually cause psoriasis to flare.
 It can develop at any age but often develops between the ages of fifteen and thirty-five.
 There are five types of psoriasis, plaque psoriasis, Guttate, inverse, pustular, and Erythrodermic.

 The typical life cycle of a skin cell is one month.
 Skin cells generate deep in the skin, and rise slowly to the surface.
 Eventually, dead skin cells just flake off.
 When psoriasis is affecting you, skin cells are produced in just a few days.
 It is the faster than normal multiplication of skin cells that characterises this disease.